-Dominion Energy will collect and analyze meteorological data, inclusive of wind speed and direction at multiple heights, and metocean conditions within the Lease Area as part of site assessment activities.
-Collection of this data is being performed using an FLS200 buoy, which is a continuous-wave LiDAR system that can provide data across ten user-defined heights above the water from 32.8 feet (ft) to 656.2 ft (10.0 meters [m] to 200.0 m).
-The buoys are equipped with Automatic Identification System (AIS).
-The proposed Met Facilities represent state-of-the-art equipment that incorporate the best available technologies, mooring components, and mooring designs; ensuring reliable, quality data collection; robust mooring integrity; safety; and minimal environmental impacts.
+Dominion Energy will analyze meteorological data, inclusive of wind speed and direction at multiple heights, and metocean conditions within the Lease Area as part of site assessment activities.
+Collection of this data was performed using an FLS200 buoy, which is a continuous-wave LiDAR system that can provide data across ten user-defined heights above the water from 32.8 feet (ft) to 656.2 ft (10.0 meters [m] to 200.0 m).
+The buoys were equipped with AIS.
+These Met Facilities represent state-of-the-art equipment. incorporating the best available technologies, mooring components, and mooring designs; ensuring reliable, quality data collection; robust mooring integrity; safety; and minimal environmental impacts.